jakearchibald/jakearchibald.com/static-build/posts/2025/06/animating-zooming/index.md

 Notice how it kinda 'swoops' into the wildcat's face, rather than zooming straight in?
 See how the right-hand side of the cat's head goes out-of-frame, and then back in again?

-I recognised it immediately, because I'd made the same mistake myself on another project.
+I recognised it immediately because I'd made the same mistake myself on another project.

 The CSS is pretty simple: